 With its unique (and important) history, the hotel offers the opportunity to travel back in time to the mid-century, but with all the modern amenities of today.
 The property is designed in the mid-century modern design style with plenty of cool and unique design features.
-The hotel alos offers a continental breakfast, 24-hour gym, and a small on-site convenience store.
-See more photos and check rates here.
+The hotel also offers a continental breakfast, 24-hour gym, and a small on-site convenience store.

 Plan a trip to Atlanta during Atlanta Pride!

-Atlanta Pride weekend is Oct 11-13, following a week of LGBTQ events and activities.
+Atlanta Pride weekend is in early October, following a week of LGBTQ events and activities.
 Join thousands of participants in one of the largest pride festivals in the USA.
 Pride events include a kick-off ceremony at the Georgia Aquarium, a Tea Dance in Piedmont Park, a Stonewall art exhibition, and a pride parade through the city.